flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 in our ships (though why local remains untranslated remains an open question).
 Regardless, crafting appropriate sounding names is an important aspect to most RPers, so I've included a brief review of most in-game languages and names.
-I should mention that most of this research was done by my host Seismic Stan in the course of preparing his excellent in-character website at [Tech4 News](http://tech4news.org/), which is dedicated to covering news from a non-capsuleer perspective, though there are [other excellent player-researched sources](https://forums.eveonline.com/default.aspx?g=posts&m=184211#post184211) out there.
+I should mention that most of this research was done by Seismic Stan in the course of preparing his excellent in-character (though now, sadly, defunct) website at Tech4 News, which is dedicated to covering news from a non-capsuleer perspective, though there are [other excellent player-researched sources](https://forums.eveonline.com/default.aspx?g=posts&m=184211#post184211) out there.